Our Services

 Helpful Resources

-Neck muscle weakness often appears first in cataplexy because loss of orexin neurons lets REM-like atonia spill into wakefulness, and gravity-dependent neck extensors with fatigue-sensitive fibers make your head feel suddenly too heavy.
+Neck muscle weakness often appears first in cataplexy because the loss of orexin neurons allows REM-like atonia to spill into wakefulness.
+Gravity-dependent neck extensors, which contain fatigue-sensitive muscle fibers, are especially vulnerable—making your head feel suddenly too heavy to hold up.

 Key point: Cataplexy is not a seizure.
 You stay awake and aware but temporarily lose strength in selective muscles.